Mackinac Island in the Winter

 When you visit Mackinac Island in the winter, don’t expect the same experience as a summer visit.
 Almost all of the hotels, restaurants, and shops will be closed.
 Also, snowmobiles will replace bicycles, and you may even see a few vehicles on the island assisting with construction.

-To learn more about what is open during the 2021-22 Winter Season on Mackinac Island click HERE.
+To learn more about what is open during the 2024-25 Winter Season on Mackinac Island visit the Official Mackinac Island Website.

 Still, even without the typical amenities that Mackinac Island offers, a winter visit gives tourists a chance to see a side of Mackinac Island that typically only the locals see.
 There is nothing more beautiful than a fresh snowfall on Mackinac Island.